Society for Indecency to Naked Animals: Exposure

 The hoax was exposed when staff on Walter Cronkite's CBS television news show recognized Buck Henry while broadcasting an interview of "G. Clifford Prout" by Cronkite.
 (Henry was known to some of the crew, as he was working for CBS at the time, albeit in another department.)
-The interview was broadcast on August 21, 1962, and Abel noted: “When Cronkite eventually found out that he’d been conned, and I was the guy behind it, he called me up.
-I’d never heard him that angry on TV — not about Hitler, Saddam Hussein, or Fidel Castro.
-He was furious with me.”
+The interview was broadcast on August 21, 1962, and Abel noted: "When Cronkite eventually found out that he’d been conned, and I was the guy behind it, he called me up.
+I’d never heard him that angry on TV—not about Hitler, Saddam Hussein, or Fidel Castro.
+He was furious with me."

 A 1963 Time article formally exposed the hoax.
-Abel managed to keep the newsletter going for several more years, hoaxing members who had not seen or heard of that Cronkite episode or read the Time article — or who simply enjoyed the humor of the hoax.
+Abel managed to keep the newsletter going for several more years, as not everyone had seen or heard of that Cronkite episode or read the Time article — however, numerous subscribers know it was a hoax by this point, but simply enjoyed the humor of the newsletter.

 The Society for Indecency to Naked Animals hoax was chronicled in Abel's book, The Great American Hoax, published in 1966.